Skip to content

 When you’re dealing with serious oxidation or pitting, you need something with a bit more bite.
 That’s where Chemical Guys Heavy Metal Polish comes in.
 As the name suggests, this is a more aggressive formula designed to restore severely neglected metal surfaces.
 It uses specialized metal cleaners to break down and remove heavy oxidation, restoring a brilliant reflection.
 After using this heavy-duty polish, you’ll want to follow up with a finishing polish or sealant to add a layer of protection, but for the initial restoration work, this product is tough to beat.

-Simple Green All-Purpose Cleaner for Prep
+Don't Skip the Prep: Simple Green All-Purpose Cleaner

 Before you even think about polishing, you have to start with a perfectly clean surface.
 Any leftover dirt, grease, or brake dust will just get ground into your wheels by the polisher, creating scratches and a cloudy finish.
 I always recommend starting with a safe, effective degreaser like Simple Green All-Purpose Cleaner.
 It’s non-acidic and non-abrasive, so it’s safe for your aluminum wheels, tires, and other surrounding parts.
 Just spray it on, let it sit for a minute to break down the grime, and scrub with a soft-bristled brush before rinsing thoroughly.
 This simple prep step makes all the difference.